limo39/kwenda/LAMBDA_TEST_RESULTS.md

 # Lambda Functions - Test Results

 ## Summary
-Lambda functions are fully implemented and working in Lugha Yangu!
+Lambda functions are fully implemented and working in Kwenda!
 All tests pass successfully.

 ## Test Results